jamescherti/bash-stdops/README.md

 ### Script: rgfiles

 The `rgfiles` bash script recursively search the specified directory and print the list of file paths to standard output.
-By default, the it ignores:
-- `.git` directories,
-- files that match `.gitignore` rules,
-- and binary files.
+By default, the it ignores: `.git` directories, files that match `.gitignore` rules, and binary files.

 ### Script: rgfiles-run

 Recursively execute a command on all files listed by the `rg --files` command.
 For example, to recursively `cat` all text files in `/etc`, use the following command:
 ```
 rgfiles-run /etc cat {}
 ```

 (`{}` is replaced with the path to each file.)

-Here is an example of how you can combine `rgfiles-run` and `sed` to replace `Text1` with `Text2` in a Git repository:
+Here is an example of how you can combine `rgfiles-run` and `sed` to replace "Text1" with "Text2" in a Git repository:
 ```
 rgfiles-run /path/to/git-repository/ sed -i -e "s/Text1/Text2/g" {}
 ```

 ### Script: sre

-This script replaces occurrences of a specified string or regular expression pattern with support for exact string matching, regular expressions, and case-insensitive matching.
+The `sre` script replaces occurrences of a specified string or regular expression pattern with support for exact string matching, regular expressions, and case-insensitive matching.
 Unlike `sed`, which uses a single argument for replacements, this script allows specifying the text-to-find and text-to-replace as two distinct arguments.

 To replace text in the standard input and output the result to the standard output:
 ```